vmx17/ProtoDraw-with-DirectN/README.md

 Very thanks to [Simon Mourier](https://github.com/smourier) san.

+This program was made to [ask](https://github.com/smourier/DirectN/issues/32) about DirectN.

 ## usage
 1. open in VisualStudio 2022 and restore NuGet packages.
 2. Invoke in Debug mode.
 If you hit trouble, please check the `Shader.hlsl` is copied to correct location and the code is in ASCII.